Ray Kennedy was converted by Bob Paisley from a striker to a left sided midfielder and is a Liverpool legend.

 In 1991 his loyalty to both Arsenal and Liverpool was rewarded with a well-attended testimonial match at Highbury, an emotional experience for him, his family and all the supporters who more than ever appreciated what he had done for the two clubs at which he had spent most of his playing career.

-Other clubs: Arsenal, Swansea, Hartlepool, Sunderland
+Arsenal, Swansea, Hartlepool, Sunderland